obliquid/jslardo/README.md

 # jslardo

 ## what is this?
-jslardo is a sort of a social cms. users will be able to register to the application, define their own models for data, and create/generate their own controllers and views to represent the data. code is in early stage, a few functionalities are implemented yet. come back in a few months!
+jslardo is a sort of a social cms, based on node.js and mongodb. users are able to register to the application, create their own models (mongoose schemas), views, controllers, websites and pages. all management is done without writing code, and all user contents (the data, but also models/views and controllers) are shareable between registered users.

 ## it's based upon?
-jslardo starts as a node.js express application, backed up by mongodb with mongoose. as a template engine jslardo uses jade.
+jslardo starts as a node.js express application, backed up by mongodb with mongoose. as a template engine jslardo internally uses jade.

 ## yet implemented functionalities
   - internationalization: